 Consistent with Weiner's (2010) attribution theory, findings across Studies 1 and 2 consistently showed attributions to ability (for both poor performance and computing-related problems) to be consistently maladaptive for both students' emotions and achievement.
 However, the effects observed for effort attributions were mixed, with effort attributions for computing difficulties predicting better course grades as well as more negative computing-related emotions.
-Although these maladaptive emotional consequences of computing attributions item pertaining to persistence (i.e., learning) did not exactly parallel the corresponding achievement attribution item (i.e., effort), and our study did not evaluate the perceived causal dimensions underlying this prototypic causal attribution.
+Although these maladaptive emotional consequences of computing-related attributions to effort contradict attribution theory, it is important to note that our computing attributions item pertaining to persistence (i.e., learning) did not exactly parallel the corresponding achievement attribution item (i.e., effort), and our study did not evaluate the perceived causal dimensions underlying this prototypic causal attribution.